pariskimchi/sparkify_etl_project/README.md

 ### INTRO

-Using Sparkify dataset, I developped a data pipeline that create data lake and data warehouse on AWS S3 and Redshift.
+Using Sparkify dataset, I build a ETL pipeline that create data lake and data warehouse on AWS S3 and Redshift.

 ### Dataset